Distinct Distances: Open Problems and Current Bounds: Higher dimensions

 \begin{problem} Find the asymptotic value of $D_d(n)$. \end{problem}

 It seems possible that the techniques that were used by Guth and Katz \cite{GK15} for analyzing $D(n)$ could also be applied to the higher dimensional variant.
-However, so far it is still not clear how to extend some of the steps in this analysis.
+Recently, Bardwell-Evans and Sheffer \cite{BES17} reduced the distinct distances problem in $\RR^d$ into an incidence problem with well-behaved $(d-1)$-flats in $\RR^{2d-1}$.
+Deriving the conjectured bound for this incidence problem would settle Problem \ref{pr:Rd}.

 Let $D_d^{o}(n)$ denote the minimum number of distinct distances that a set of $n$ points on a hypersphere in $\RR^d$ can determine.
 Tao \cite{Tao11} observed that the bound from \cite{GK15} remains valid when the point set is on a sphere in $\RR^3$ (or on a hyperbolic plane).
 That is, $D_3^{o}(n) = \Omega(n/\log{n})$.
 For a lower bound, place a set of $n$ points on a circle that is on the sphere, so that they form the vertices of a regular planar $n$-gon (recall figure \ref{fi:sec2}(b)).
 This implies $D_3^{o}(n) = O(n)$.